bab-lab/bab-lab.github.io/content/prospective-students/_index.md

       title: |
         Prospective Undergraduate Students
       text: |
         We also happily welcome emails from UBC undergraduate students interested in joining the lab.
-Lab opportunities can include honours thesis projects through the Geography Department or Work Learn positions.
+Lab opportunities can include honours thesis/Direct Studies projects through the Geography Department or Work Learn positions.
 We will also be looking to hire undergraduate field assistants for the 2026 field season.
 If you are an undergraduate at UBC and you are interested in working the lab and finding out more about upcoming positions, please email Dr. Kuhn at mckenzie.kuhn@ubc.ca. <b> Note that prior lab or field experience is not required. </b>
     design:
       columns: '2'
       background: